PlasmaPy/PlasmaPy/README.md

 ## Installation

-You can can PlasmaPy from pip via `pip install plasmapy`.
+You can get PlasmaPy from pip via `pip install plasmapy`.
 To contribute to the package, check out [our instructions on installing PlasmaPy from source](INSTALL.md).